f3greenlevel/f3greenlevel.github.io/content/leadership/index.md

   - These guys execute our large fellowship events a few times a year.
 Lots of effort, little praise.
 If you have an ideas about fellowship, reach out to them if you need help.

-- 3rd F Qs: Punch Card and High School Musical
+- 3rd F Qs: Pigeon and High School Musical

   - Lead a team of men planning and assisting guys to get Faith-based activities going like Bible studies, book studies, or service projects.
 Any questions in this area, get at them!